 Wine pairings for candy sometimes suggest Red Hots with riesling, so I wanted to see how that could translate into cider.
 I think something off-dry and fruity, yet structured and still, would be perfect.
 I never like spicy with bubbles, so that means I’m looking for a still cider.
 Henney’s Vintage Still Cider provides all of that.
 It drinks smoothly and with rich sophistication, making it an enticing counter-balance to the spark and sharpness of cinnamon candy.

-Sour Patch® Kids: Eden Specialty Cider Heritage Cider
+Sour Patch® Kids: Eden Specialty Cider Deep Cut Cider

 Sour Patch Kids are a stand-in for a whole category of candies operating on sourness, sometimes to a fairly extreme degree.
 Being able to tolerate, or even enjoy, these candies was the measure of cool back in fourth and fifth grade.
 Now that I’m past those years, I appreciate sour candies in a new way, and to pair them, I want something similarly acid-driven in profile, and also wine-like.
 I think a high-acidity dry cider with a hint of wildness is the only way to go for sour candies.
-The first and only canned offering from Eden Specialty Ciders, Eden Heritage Cider, is wonderful as a sour-candy pairing.
-It’s a great cider for any occasion, but it’s easy to appreciate the richness when it’s contrasting with zingy Sour Patch Kids!
+From the line of canned offering from Eden Specialty Ciders, Deep Cut is wonderful as a sour-candy pairing.
+It’s a great cider for any occasion, but it’s easy to appreciate its full-bodied, hazy texture when it’s contrasting with zingy Sour Patch Kids!

-Bonus: Popcorn and popcorn balls are amazing with a spiced cider like Kurant Cider Spice.
+Bonus: Popcorn and popcorn balls are amazing with a spiced cider like Threadbare Cider’s Spiced Cider.
 Popcorn operates very much on texture, leaving room for more complex flavors in a pairing cider.
 I like a spiced cider with Halloween popcorn, so we can double-up on seasonal treats.
-Kurant’s Spice cider is unfiltered with allspice, nutmeg and cinnamon, so it delivers many notes of a mulled cider or apple pie, but in a cool canned cider.
+Threadbare’s Spiced Cider is made with cinnamon, ginger, nutmeg and clove, so it delivers many notes of a mulled cider or apple pie, but via cider.

 Kids may get trick-or-treating, but pairing cider with Halloween candy is a series of unearthly delights for the 21+ crowd!